tommyfuu/BioFoundry/README.md

 ```
 run fastCloningPrimer.py
 ```

+If you do not prefer to use ipython, you can instead directly do the following in the terminal:
+(1) enter the Biofoundry directory, type `python` to enter python mode (2) type `from fastCloningPrimer import *` to import all functions.

 This repository enables two types of primer designs.
 You can either design primer pairs for simply isolating an area from a plasmid; or you can design primer pairs for [FastCloning](https://bmcbiotechnol.biomedcentral.com/articles/10.1186/1472-6750-11-92) experiments.